Muxxxi/helm-charts/charts/teamspeak3/README.md

     * the ``LoadBalancer`` supports mixing both `UDP` and `TCP` ports.
     (See [official support request](https://github.com/kubernetes/kubernetes/issues/23880))

-To configure TCP in supported environments see [TCP configuration](./docs/tcp-configuration.md)

 This means you can access and manage only the single default virtual server inside the Teamspeak server.
 If you want to manage multiple server, you can simply deploy this